The Constitution of the Swedish Association for American Studies

 The name of the organization is the Swedish Association for American Studies (SAAS).
 It is a national branch of the Nordic Association for American Studies.

-The purpose of the Association is to encourage the study of the United States in Sweden.
+The purpose of the Association is to encourage the study of North America in Sweden.

-Membership of the Association is open to teachers, researchers, and other individuals in Sweden concerned with the study of the United States who have paid membership dues to the Nordic Association for American Studies.
+Membership of the Association is open to teachers, researchers, and other individuals concerned with the study of North America who have paid membership dues to the Nordic Association for American Studies.

-The Board of the Swedish Association for American Studies consists of a President, a Vice-President, a Secretary, a Treasurer, and three additional members.
+The Board of the Swedish Association for American Studies consists of a President, a Vice-President, a Secretary, a Treasurer, three additional members, and one or two deputy members.

 All officers and members of the Board are elected at the biennial General Meeting of the Association to hold office for a term of two years.
 On completion of their term of office, at the next General Meeting, said officers and members vacate their places.

-The President of the SAAS is the Association’s candidate to the Board of the Nordic Association for American Studies.
+The President is the Association’s candidate to the Board of the Nordic Association for American Studies (NAAS).
+If the President is unable to attend meetings of the Board of NAAS, the Vice-President may act as a deputy board member of NAAS.

 General Meetings of the Association are held every two years at such times as the Board determines.
 An extraordinary General Meeting may be convened at not less than six weeks’ notice at the request of the majority of the full Board or a majority of the registered members.
 All registered members of the Association have the right to vote at General Meetings.